icyflame/blog/_posts/2017-10-08-npm-downloads-api-change.md

 I like NPM.
 Irrespective of that, if you want to work with Node.js then you are absolutely going to HAVE to use it.
-There are many things that could have been done better here: more warning before such API changes, better choices after.
-Even something as small as a tweet an hour before the API change was deployed would have been notice enough, in retrospect.
-How about adding a field to the `/downloads/` api response that informed the user that the data is not for the complete range that they requested because of a new API change. **Explaining a change 38 hours after it is just not acceptable for an API that's so prevalent.**
+There are many things that could have been done better here: more warning before such API changes, a tweet an hour before the API change was deployed would have been notice enough.
+Or how about adding a field to the `/downloads` api response that informed the user that the data is not for the complete range that they requested because of a new API change.

+They have a monthly newsletter, a Twitter account, a blog and they chose not to post about this anywhere.
+I can only guess that they were undergoing an attack and they had to limit the API to fight that.
+I can't believe anyone would have a planned move to limit data and not inform their users about it prior to the change itself.

+**Explaining a change 38 hours after deploying the change is just not acceptable for an API that's so prevalent.**

 ## TL; DR